matter-labs/zksync-lite-docs/docs/faq/decentralization.md

 Right now, **zkSync** is at level 4 of this scale.
 It is fully non-custodial with zero trust assumptions: the **zkSync** operator has no power to do anything with user's assets without explicit authorization.
-Users can always withdraw all of their funds to Ethereum without any cooperation from operator (even if the latter is completely shut down and unresponsive).
+Users can always withdraw all of their funds to Ethereum mainnet without any cooperation from operators (even if the latter is completely shut down and unresponsive).

-However, the daily operation of the **zkSync** network at the moment depends on the health of the computational service provider who generates zero-knowledge proofs for the blocks.
+However, at the moment, the daily operation of the **zkSync** network depends on the health of the computational service provider who generates zero-knowledge proofs for the blocks.

 <span class="footnote"><sup>\*</sup> For L1 networks, trustlessness is only guaranteed by the ability (and to the extent